PatSunter/credo/README.txt

 CREDO Readme
 ============

-CREDO is a toolkit for running, analysing and benchmarking computational models based on the StGermain framework, primarily Underworld.
+CREDO is a toolkit for running, analysing and benchmarking computational models: currently those based on the StGermain framework such as Underworld.

 The current CREDO website with links to documentation, release info etc is: https://www.mcc.monash.edu.au/trac/AuScopeEngineering/wiki/CREDO